SWIXProject/SWIX/README.md

-# SWIX: A Memory-eicient Sliding Window Learned Index
+# SWIX: A Memory-efficient Sliding Window Learned Index
 ---
 # Introduction
 SWIX is a memory efficient learned index for sliding windows of streams.
 Details of SWIX can be found our [SIGMOD 2024 paper](https://dl.acm.org/doi/pdf/10.1145/3639296).
 We also included the code of [FLIRT](lib/flirt/), an incremental learned index.
 Details can be found in our [EDBT 2023 paper](https://openproceedings.org/2023/conf/edbt/paper-219.pdf).
 Comparative analysis containing all datasets are in [experiments/](experiments/).
 Latest figures will be added soon.
 Note the full disscussion of the results will be included in the extended version of the paper (Coming soon!)